signlanguagetech/signlanguagetech.github.io/src/content/blog/kubecon-na-slc-2024.md

   allowfullscreen>
 </iframe>

 Welcome to Sign Language Tech!
-In this blog, I'm excited to share my unforgettable experience at the [Cloud-Native KubeCon North America SLC](https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america) event.
+In this blog, I'm excited to share my unforgettable experience at the <a href="https://events.linuxfoundation.org/kubecon-cloudnativecon-north-america" target="_blank">Cloud-Native KubeCon North America SLC</a> event.
 The long 20-hour flight was pretty tiring, but that didn't reduce my eagerness to explore the expansive venue.
 The energy and ambiance were wonderful, and I was truly proud to present my very first 30-minute talk.
 This adventure offers endless chances to learn and engage around every corner.

 ![two men standing on the stage presenting the talk](/al-ml-operational-sides-talk.webp)